Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Performance Metrics

 We evaluate our proposed method in addition to three baseline methods.
 The evaluation uses a combination of metrics, several traditional in machine learning, and several designed to capture resource efficiency.
 All four methods assign a ``confidence'' of expansion to each location: a posterior probability for \BCP, a magnitude for \BFAST, and the test statistic (Equation~\ref{eq:ts}) for MLE.
 This is important from a resource allocation perspective, as we would like to know not only which facilities the model think expanded, but which are most likely to have done so.
 It allows enables us to examine the performance of the various methods as a function of their confidence.

-\paragraph{Balanced Accuracy \& F1-score.} Accuracy and F1-score are traditional performance metrics in machine learning.
+\paragraph{Balanced Accuracy \& F1-score} Accuracy and F1-score are traditional performance metrics in machine learning.
 Due to the severe class imbalance, we report balanced accuracy as opposed to overall accuracy.
 Balanced accuracy is the mean of sensitivity and specificity, and the F1-score is the harmonic mean of precision and sensitivity.
 Accuracy and F1-score can be calculated using any given confidence as a threshold: Locations with an assigned confidence above the threshold are predicted as expansions.
 For each algorithm, we report the report the maximum balanced accuracy and F1-score achieved over all confidence values.

-\paragraph{ROC \& AUC.} Receiver Operating Characteristic (ROC) Curves and the corresponding area underneath the curve (AUC) are another common metric in machine learning.
+\paragraph{ROC \& AUC} Receiver Operating Characteristic (ROC) Curves and the corresponding area underneath the curve (AUC) are another common metric in machine learning.
 The ROC Curve plots the false positive rate against the true positive rate as the threshold (in this case, the confidence) of the classifier is varied.
 The larger the area under the curve the better the overall performance, with an area of one being optimal.
+In addition to the area underneath the ROC curve, we also report the area under the precision-recall curve (PR-AUC).

-\paragraph{Confidence-Size Correlation.} Ideally, higher model confidence in an expansion is correlated with a larger expansion.
-If so, sorting by confidence allows enforcement agencies to focus on the largest expansions first.
+\paragraph{Confidence-Size Correlation} Ideally, higher model confidence in an expansion is correlated with a larger expansion.
+If so, sorting by confidence would allow enforcement agencies to focus on the largest expansions first.
 Moreover, a high correlation suggests that the model is picking up on the features indicative of an expansion.
 We thus examine the Pearson correlation between the size of the expansion and each model's confidence.